 The final section of this once extensive system closed in the 1990s.
 The first line opened in 1893 from Ghilvaci via Ardud to Ardusat (67.4km).
 It was cut back cut back to Ardud in 1976, and the remaining 18km closed in 1993.
 Other lines and branches were Ardusat - Somcuta Mare (17km, closed 1972), Satu Mare - Bixad (51.6km, reguaged to standard in 1988), and Satu Mare - Ardud (27.7km, closed 1975).
 The most recent locomotives included ten Polish Px48s (Chrzanow 1948), 0-8-0 tender locomotives 764.050-059 known in Romania as the 'Duna', and a handful of tank locomotives built by Schwartkopf, U.23 August, Resita and Budapest.
 One Resita locomotve 764.001 is in the open air museum at Resita while a number of the 'Duna's have seen service on other railways.
 Two of them are preserved in parks in Cluj, and another in the park opposite the station in Satu Mare.

-Extensive system climbing some 70km long northwards along the Mara valley in the Maramures region, It became a CFF forestry line in 1948 but a passenger service continued until closure in 1976 when the trackbed became a cycle track.
+The Maramures system was extensive, climbing some 70km northwards along the Mara valley, towards the Gutai Pass.
+It became a CFF forestry line in 1948 but a passenger service continued until closure in 1976 when the trackbed became a cycle track.
 Two of the diesels and some of the stock was transferred to CFF Viseu de Sus.

 "Eastern European Narrow Gauge" Keith Chester (Locomotives International, 1994)